 CUNY Queens College

 CUNY Hunter College

 Studying spatial determinants of mortality, applying statistical methods and econometric models

 Refining demographic estimates for small groups or small geographic partitions based on available data

 Documenting and projecting supply and demand in non-tangible resources

 Theory and research on biological and social components of healthy aging

 I currently work as a Researcher at Human Mortality Database (HMD).
-I am also a visiting researcher at the French National Institute for Demographic Studies (INED) and now independently I am involved in an overhaul and development of the inter-organization joint project for the multinational Human Cause of Death Database (HCD).
-In tandem, I am working with multiple scholars on projects related to geographic disparities in mortality.
-My recent experience also involved developing and contributing to dashboard applications using R Shiny for USMDB, French Mortality Database and Berkeley Interdisciplinary Migration Initiative, scientific paper collaborations on time use and demographic topics with scholars across the US, UK, France, Germany, and Singapore.
+First as a visiting researcher at the French National Institute for Demographic Studies (INED) and now independently I am involved in an overhaul and development of the inter-organization joint project for the multinational Human Cause of Death Database (HCD).
+In tandem, I am working with multiple scholars on projects related to geographic disparities in mortality in the United States.
+My recent experience involved developing and contributing to dashboard applications using R Shiny for USMDB, French Mortality Database and Berkeley Interdisciplinary Migration Initiative, scientific paper collaborations on time use and demographic topics with scholars across the US, UK, France, Germany, and Singapore.
 I taught several courses on formal demographic methods and economics of demography.

 Prior to my starting my Ph.D.
 I worked as Research Associate at CUNY Institute for Demographic Research, developing new methods and instruments to measure present spatial extent and the ongoing urban sprawl in the US, India, Mexico, and Bangladesh.